One of the most remarkable aspects of Oregon planning law is the “urban growth boundary” (UGB). A look at how it works.

 Successful communities know that today’s world requires cooperation for mutual benefit.
 They understand that very few small towns have the resources, by themselves, to attract tourists or to compete with larger communities.

-Once thought a lasting vestige of urban space, poverty is on the rise in suburban communities.
 A recently published Brookings Institute study, Confronting Suburban Poverty in America, reports that poverty in suburban America grew by a startling 64 percent over the past decade (to 16.4 million people).
-One of the study’s key messages: a call for increased regional cooperation.

 During the AMPO (Association of Metropolitan Planning Organizations) conference the past two days, the three words I think I heard most often were Sustainability; Livability; and Walkability.
 What’s more all three of these were often tied in to another phrase: economic competitiveness.